Writing, MFA

 PATHWAY 3 Partial Substitution of Credit Hours Earned Through Additional Coursework

 Students have the option to enroll in a limited number of approved courses offered online or on any University of Nebraska campus and have those credits substituted for required MFA degree credit hours.
-Subject to individual approval.
+Approval must be obtained from the program coordinator BEFORE enrolling.

 Required Residency Session